billand88/ChilkatVFP/Documentation/ChilkatVFP By The Numbers.md

 VFP is not happy.

 A couple things.
-Instantiating an object with an Access/Assign method on the Name property will trigger the Name Access method.
-The ChilkatVFP object instantiation tries to first set up oMsgSvc (I think, looking at the code.
+Instantiating a ChilkatVFP object with an Access/Assign method on the Name property will trigger the Name Access method.
+The ChilkatVFP object instantiation (in this case, MIME) tries to first set up oMsgSvc (I think, looking at the code.
 I don't care to try this again...).
 When it reached the end of the oMsgSvc Access method, the Name Access method ran three times and then hung.

 That's rather odd...
 I reran it several times to ensure I wasn't hallucinating.
 I wasn't.